 A Message From Kevin

 Tell us about bootstrapping a startup.
 What has been one challenge and lesson you've learned?

 I work full-time as an OT for the VA and then pick up extra shifts at another local hospital on the weekends to fund PATYL.
-People talk about the grind as it relates to being an entrepreneur and they aren’t exaggerating.
-It’s time consuming and it really can be draining.
+People talk about the grind as it relates to being an entrepreneur, and they aren’t exaggerating.
+It’s time consuming, and it really can be draining.
 The biggest challenge for me has been to maintain my level of attentiveness to my own life while not letting my commitment to PATYL fall too far to the wayside.
 When it comes to PATYL, it’s really important to me to practice what I preach.
 I rely heavily on my mindfulness practices to keep me grounded and to help me achieve perspective.
-I have to make an effort to balance my time and my attentiveness to all of the things I love about life and doing this with some semblance of grace has been challenging for sure, but it’s a challenge I’m happily willing to accept.
+I have to make an effort to balance my time and my attentiveness to all of the things I love about life and doing this with some semblance of grace has been challenging for sure, but it’s a challenge I’ll happily accept.

 What is one invaluable resource that has helped in the growth and development of PATYL?

 Friends and family.
 Hands down.
 When you’re bootstrapping a business with zero funding from banks or investors, and it’s just you and your idea, you have to rely on the people around you.
 PATYL doesn’t exist without the support of those close to me who keep reminding me that what I’m doing matters and that it’s making an impact on other people’s lives.